home-assistant/home-assistant.io/source/_integrations/satel_integra.markdown

   default: 7094
   type: integer
 code:
-  description: The INTEGRA ID (found in DLOADX under "Communication configuration" or in polish "Komunikacja Konfiguracji" section), it's needed for making use of the switchable_outputs
+  description: The INTEGRA ID (found in DLOADX under "Communication configuration" or in polish "Komunikacja Konfiguracji" section), it's needed for making use of the switchable_outputs.
   required: false
   type: string
 partitions: